5S6/Roblox-Ally-Bot/README.md

 **Configuring** (config.json)

-Cookie : Pretty Obvious, your roblox cookie.
+Cookie : Pretty Obvious, Your Roblox Cookie.

 Range1 : The Min Range Of Group IDS You Want To Send Ally Requests To.